 About ten years ago, we hosted a Croatian high school student for a month at our home in Nashville.
-His name was Bruno, and he was 16 years old.
-The following summer, his family invited our family to their summer home on one of the Dalmatian Islands along the Adriatic coast.
-That vacation will go down in our family’s history as one of the best trips of our lives.
+His name was Bruno.
+The following summer, his family invited us to their summer home on the island of Brac, one of the Dalmatian Islands on the Adriatic coast.
+That vacation was one of the best trips of our lives.

-Bruno’s parents, Lilijana and Mario, fixed all of our meals with local island products.
-My husband and Mario were always walking off to get honey from one friend’s house, red wine from a cousin’s house, olive oil from another cousin’s, and fresh tuna (our Fourth of July special dinner) from a friend at the pier.
-It was the most marvelous and delightful week.
+Bruno’s parents, Lilijana and Mario, fixed all of our meals using local produce and products found on the island.
+The honey came from the beehives of a friend, the red wine came from a vat at a cousin’s house, the olive oil was pressed at another cousin’s home, even the fresh tuna on the Fourth of July came from a friend at the pier.
+It was all so marvelous.

-Liliana was a fabulous cook.
-She probably used 15 ingredients to make all of our meals; her cooking was simple, fresh and delicious.
-Some nights, Lily or Mario would put equal parts of sheep’s milk feta and goat cheese, olive oil, garlic and herbs in a bowl, mix the ingredients with a fork and serve the mixture as an appetizer with bread.
-We devoured it!
+Lily was a fabulous cook.
+She probably used fifteen types of ingredients to make all of our meals.
+Her cooking was simple, fresh, and delicious.
+Some afternoons, she would mix equal parts of sheep milk feta and goat cheese with olive oil, garlic, and herbs and serve it with crusty bread as an appetizer.
+We devoured it.
 We dubbed it “Croatian Cheese.”
-The first thing I did when I returned home was to recreate it.
-I make a larger amount than they typically served because I like to make enough to feed a crowd.
+The first thing I did when I returned home was try to recreate it.

-Approximately equal amounts of sheep (the feta) and goat’s milk cheeses — the packages I used had 1 pound of feta and 10 ounces of goat cheese
+Approximately equal amounts of sheep (feta) and goat milk cheeses — the packages I used had 1 pound of feta and 10 ounces of goat cheese

 A few sprigs each of rosemary, basil, and parsley

-Prepare the aromatics: snip off the leaves from each herb sprig and peel the garlic.
+Prepare the aromatics: snip the leaves and peel the garlic.